-To end hunger and related illness, particularly, in the Bronx County of New York City by providing short and long-term helpful activities that empower families to overcome obstacles that could have prevented them from living a fully healthy and independent lives and be respected as effective contributors to their communities.
+To end hunger and related illness worldwide by providing short and long-term helpful activities that empower families to overcome obstacles that could have prevented them from living fully healthy and independent lives and be respected as effective contributors to their communities.

 Aside from caring for the spiritual needs of our community, we also pay a significant attention to their health and social needs through our vibrant social service activities.
 Our services are open to everyone regardless of religion, sexual orientation or national origin.